 Think about procedure pricing more like finding a great mechanic rather than buying a TV online.
 When buying a TV, you know the exact model number and delivery cost.
 It’s fixed and easy to compare.
 When working with a mechanic, once they get under the hood the scope of the job might change slightly but you have a good idea of where the cost will end up.
 In the same manner, transparency tools can help consumers get a clear picture of how different doctors and facilities price their services.

 The shift to high-deductible health plans (HDHPs) has made employees more conscious of the price of services.
 In 2006, only 4% of employees were on HDHPs.
 That soared to 29% in 2016.
 This shift has helped change employee behavior, but without a good employee healthcare guidance tool like HealthJoy, moving to HDHPs has worked with limited success and added frustration.
 We make hundreds of recommendations for procedures every month to our members.
-Our healthcare concierge work with a variety of public, private and proprietary sources when making these recommendations.
+Our healthcare concierge works with a variety of public, private and proprietary sources when making these recommendations.
 For the sake of transparency, let’s go over all the steps that one of our concierge and JOY, our virtual assistant, will take to make a single recommendation.
-Most of the time, we make our recommendations within a few hours but for involved cases or if a facility or doctor is difficult to reach, it could take up to 24 hours.
+Most of the time, we make our recommendations within 24 hours.

 - Gather Member Needs and Preferences – JOY guides members through a series of questions to understand their healthcare needs and preferences.
 JOY asks about their procedures, how far they would drive, preference of time of day, etc. Employees can always chat or talk directly with a concierge if they prefer.